How to Develop an Android App: All Points you Should Consider

 - How to test an Android app and assure quality,

-- How to submit the app to Google Play Store,
+- How to submit the app to the Google Play App Store,

-- And finally, how to make money with your Android app.
+- And finally, how to make Android App and generate money with it.

 Developing an Android App: Key Considerations